AndersDeath/diary2/000-current.md

 # 01 Januar - Montag - Berlin - 468 Tag der Einwanderung

 I slept a lot today.
 It was nice and fair.
 After that I did some important things, went for a walk for 20 minutes and cleaned mold.
 Oh fuck the situation with the mold here is horrible.
 It grows constantly and everywhere.
+I am tiered of it so much.